 Tell us in the comments below, where is the most glamourous place in San Diego?

 As the days count down for San Diego Museum Month (1/2 price admission to 40 participating museums), across the bridge on Coronado Island, the charming Coronado Museum of History and Art, chock full of history and visionary tales told with a plethora of enchanting educational activities and exhibits, awaits visitors.

-After the break are 5 of my must-see/must-try picks at the Coronado Museum…
+The following are 5 of my must-see/must-try picks at the Coronado Museum:

 Have you entered Loews Coronado Bay Resort’s“20 Days, Your Way” giveaway yet?
 If not, time is ticking… Last day for submissions is next Tuesday, October 25.
 Grand prize: 20 free room nights!
 It’s all to celebrate the resort’s big 20th Anniversary.
 Good luck!